katjakarhu/django-rest-docker-template/README.md

-# django-rest-docker-template
+# Template for Django REST Framework projects with PostgreSQL, Docker and django-allauth

-Start a new Django REST Framework project by running `startproject.sh`
+Create a new Django REST Framework project by running `startproject.sh`

-It creates a new virtualenv for you, installs Django and Django rest framework and freezes requirements.
+It creates a new virtualenv for you, installs and freezes requirements, and configures the project settings and urls.

 Project can be then run with `docker-compose up`.

-It starts a Postgres database as well.